-Serbia mining: Mundoro up 50% as Freeport signs Serbian option11.
-August 2018. / Mining
+Serbia mining: Mundoro up 50% as Freeport signs Serbian option, Mining

 Mundoro Capital Inc. shares rallied strongly Monday July 30 after the company said it has granted Freeport-McMoran Exploration Corp. an option to earn into Mundoro’s Savinac and Bacevica exploration licenses located within the southern portion of Timok Magmatic Complex in Serbia.